bensleveritt/xstate-examples/README.md

 ### UK traffic light

 A traffic light that has 4 states, with 3 outputs: red, amber, and green.
-The difference is that the amber state is split into two separate states: red -> red/amber -> green -> amber -> red.
+The difference is that the amber state is split into two separate states: red (stop) -> red/amber (prepare to go) -> green (go) -> amber (prepare to stop) -> red (stop again).